twibiral/obsidian-execute-code/README.md

 `post` blocks work the same way, but the code in post blocks is executed _after_ your other code blocks.

-Pre/Post blocks will only apply to code blocks defined below them, and will only apply to code blocks from the same language.
+Pre-/post-blocks will only apply to code blocks defined below them, and will only apply to code blocks from the same language.

-You can also have a pre and post block at the same time by specifying `{pre, post}`
+You can also have a pre- and post-block at the same time by specifying `{pre, post}`

 Note, the `pre`/`post` arguments are special in that you don't need to explicitly state a key/value pair, however you can do so if you wish: